 Upfront funds: This refers to the cash you’ll get immediately once a merchant cash advance clears.
 It is the amount of money you borrow in a merchant cash advance.
 In our examples, the amount borrowed is $10,000.

-Factor (buy rate, cash on): A factor expresses the total cost of the loan as a factor of the borrowed amount.
+Factor (buy rate, cash on): A factor expresses the total cost of the funding as a factor of the borrowed amount.
 In the second example, we see the factor rate 1.14.
 This means that the merchant will pay $11,400 to borrow $10,000.

 Remittance rate (also daily card sales, percentage payback): The remittance rate is not your interest rate, even though some borrowers think it is.
 Business owners pay back their cash advances through a series of variable payments.
 The exact payment the owner makes each day is based on a percentage of credit card sales for the day.
 In both examples, we see that the merchant agrees to commit 11% of credit card sales per day to the loan.
 On a day where the merchant takes in $4,000 via credit cards, she will pay $440 toward the advance.
 On a day where she takes in $8,000 she’ll pay $880 toward it.